BSEd in Sport Management

 Deadline to ApplyOngoing

-The Sport Management program at the University of Georgia provides intership opportunities that provide valuable educational experiences for students.
+The Sport Management program at the University of Georgia provides internship opportunities that provide valuable educational experiences for students.
 Students are required to fulfill experiential learning credits as a graduation requirement.

 UGA Alumni Sports Industry CouncilThe UGA Alumni Sports Industry Council is an external advisory board made up of sport industry veterans who foster important links between the program and the sports business community.
 The group also provides student support in the areas of professional mentoring, program services, such as guest lecturers and scholarship support, as well as internship and employment placement.